PHP Settings

 • Endpoint (Long Varchar) - Stores the end point of the push notification

-• PublicKey (Varchar) - Stores the public key for the push notication
+• PublicKey (Varchar) - Stores the public key for the push notification

 • AuthenticationToken (Varchar) - Stores the authentication token of the push notification